-- 5. Know the administration technique and timings - 6.
-Importance of doing relevant lab tests and cutoff limits - 7.
-What to do in case doses are missed - 8.
-What foods or drugs to avoid - 9.
-Importance of informing other healthcare professional about being on anticoagulants, and also if undergoing a procedure. - 10.
-Importance of avoiding activities that could lead to bleeding - 11.
-What to do in case of emergency (e.g. overdose, bleeding or signs of thrombosis) - 12.
-How to report if they experience any serious side effect - 13.
-Medication reconciliation (taking past medication history and comparing with current medicines list) at the time of admission and discharge is recommended to avoid omissions/errors/duplication - Ref: https://surveys.ismp.org/s3/2017-ISMP-Medication-Safety-Self-Assessment-for-Antithrombotic-Therapy - 2 \Medicines' availability status changes from time to time in the market, hence refer to the current - 3 registered and available products of this class in Pakistan
+(Remember high alert medicine-related errors can be fatal so harm can only be minimized if these are reported and concrete preventive steps are implemented so that other patients remain safe) It is highly recommended that printed patient instructions, preferably in two languages (English and Urdu, or any local language) should be developed for anticoagulants to guide patients uniformly.
+Patients must be educated about: Why these medicines are high alert and how patients can play a role in averting error/harm.
+The patient's role may include (but is not limited to): 1.
+Knowing the indication for use 2.
+Know the medicine name and dose they are taking 3.
+Exactly know when to stop the therapy and when not to 4.
+Able to identify the color, and shape of tablets/injections they are using (to avoid wrong drug administration or purchase) Patient 5.
+Know the administration technique and timings Education 6.
+Importance of doing relevant lab tests and cutoff limits 7.
+What to do in case doses are missed 8.
+What foods or drugs to avoid 9.
+Importance of informing other healthcare professionals about being on anticoagulants, and also if undergoing a procedure.
+10. Importance of avoiding activities that could lead to bleeding 11.
+What to do in case of emergency (e.g. overdose, bleeding or signs of thrombosis) 12.
+How to report if they experience any serious side effects 13.
+Medication reconciliation (taking past medication history and comparing with current medicines list) at the time of admission and discharge is recommended to avoid omissions/errors/duplication.
+Rof. https://gurya vs ismn org/s3/2017-ISMP-Medication-Safety-Self-Assessment-for-Antithromhotic-Therany